awslabs/aws-sap-automation/ssm_sap/README.md

 ## Considerations

-- Currently only single-node HANA-based deployments are supported!
+- Currently only single-node SAP HANA-based deployments are supported!
 - SAP Application Server registration depends on saphostctrl information
 - By default, you can only register up to 10 applications in AWS Systems Manager for SAP per AWS Account per AWS Region.
 For more make sure to increase your [quota](https://docs.aws.amazon.com/general/latest/gr/ssm-sap.html#limits_ssm-sap).
+- Once executed successfully, you may cleanup the artifacts in directory **/tmp/aws-sap-automation**